 What are the characteristic features of primates?
 What is their evolutionary history?
 How many living species of primates are there today?
 How are they classified?
 Where do they live?
 What do they eat?
-How do they move?
-How do they communicate?
-How do they socialize?
-How do they mate?
+How do they move, communicate, socialize, and mate?
 What are the major threats they face?
 How do non-human and human primates compare in terms of brain evolution and cognitive abilities?
-How do primatologists address all these questions?
+How and why do primatologists address all these questions?

-In this introductory course, we will go through all the primate taxa (i.e. prosimians, New World monkeys, Old World Monkeys, and apes) to illustrate the great variety in the anatomy, physiology, behaviour, and ecology within the Primate Order.
+In this introductory course, we will go through all the major primate taxa (i.e. prosimians, New World monkeys, Old World Monkeys, and apes) to illustrate the great variety in the anatomy, physiology, behaviour, and ecology within the Primate Order.
+We will explore primates' biological and social adaptations, as well as basic evolutionary concepts, current trends and theories in the field of Primatology.
 By focusing on primates - one of the most diverse groups of mammals - we will address the following topics: evolutionary history, taxonomic classification, diet, predation, communication, social systems, kin selection, reproductive strategies, cognition, and conservation.